Articles

 • Java

-To install WSL (Windows Subsystem for Linux), open the command prompt / PowerShell on your machine and run the command:
+To install WSL (Windows Subsystem for Linux), open the command prompt / PowerShell on your machine and run this command:

 wsl --install